 Incidence; Causes and Development

-Some common conditions that can lead to CTS include obesity, using oral contraceptives, hypothyroidism
+Some common conditions that can lead to CTS include obesity, using oral contraceptives, hypothyroidism, arthritis, diabetes, and trauma.

 Signs and Symptoms